Question

 Abated

 Formal term for reducing intensity or severity of problems.
-Professional tone suitable for senior-level positions.
+Shows professional approach to problem resolution.

 Pruned